Sharp Hybrid Confidence Bands for Partially Identified Treatment Effects under Tail Uncertainty with an Application to Workforce Gender Diversity and Firm Performance: Lemmas

 \section{Lemmas}

-In this Section, we introduce the lemmas used in the proofs of the finite-sample propositions and corollaries.
-The first set of lemmas corresponds to Assumption~\ref{ass:iid}, where the data is assumed to be independent and drawn from a sub-exponential distribution.
+In this section we first state a lemma that justifies the quantile “sandwich” bound for the empirical distribution function used in our nonparametric bounds for the latent conditional expectations.
+We then collect the lemmas used in the proofs of the finite-sample propositions and corollaries.
+The first set of lemmas in relation to the latter corresponds to Assumption~\ref{ass:iid}, where the data is assumed to be independent and drawn from a sub-exponential distribution.
 The second set pertains to Assumption~\ref{ass:mixing}, which allows for weakly dependent data.